jmsardain/jmsardain.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Postdoctoral Researcher Associate | CERN physicist
+subtitle: Postdoctoral Researcher Associate at <a href='https://w3.physics.arizona.edu/'>University of Arizona</a>

 profile:
   align: right